wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 let puk = "0123456789" // User's input.
 You should validate RC & PUK with using PowerAuthActivationCodeUtil

-// Create activation object with recovery code and PUK guard let activation = PowerAuthActivation(recoveryCode: recoveryCode, recoveryPuk: puk, name: deviceName) else {
+// Create activation object with recovery code and PUK guard let activation = try?
+PowerAuthActivation(recoveryCode: recoveryCode, recoveryPuk: puk, name: deviceName) else {
     // Recovery code or PUK is not valid.
 }